syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### DropDown button items

-You can render the built-in `DropDown` Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `DropDown`.
-You can also customize the DropDown item through [RibbonDropDownSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonDropDownSettingsModel/), which provides options such as `iconCss`, `content`, `target` and more.
+You can render the built-in dropDown Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `DropDown`.
+You can also customize the dropDown item through [RibbonDropDownSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonDropDownSettingsModel/), which provides options such as `iconCss`, `content`, `target` and more.

 #### Target